James B. Jacobs: Professional

 Jacobs earned his BA (1969) at Johns Hopkins University, where he majored in sociology and minored in Russian.
 After completing military training (U.S. Army Reserves), he spent most of 1970 in Eastern Europe and the Soviet Union as a Thomas J. Watson Fellow.

 In the fall of 1970, Jacobs began study at the University of Chicago Law School.
 During the summer of 1971, he served as a research assistant to the eminent criminal law professor Norval Morris.
 Professor Morris enjoyed a close relationship with the Illinois Director of Corrections, Peter Bensinger, and arranged for Jacobs to spend his 1972 summer doing research at Stateville Penitentiary in Joliet, Illinois.
 Jacobs’ research, focusing on how several Chicago-based super gangs operated within the prison, resulted in “Street Gangs Behind Bars,” published in the sociology journal Social Problems in 1973.
 This was the first scholarly article to deal with gangs in prison and launched Jacobs' career.

 After graduating with a JD with high honors from the University of Chicago Law School in 1973, Jacobs became a full-time PhD student in the University of Chicago's Department of Sociology.
-The renowned sociologist Morris Janowitz was the chair of his PhD committee, which also included Norval Morris, Barry Schwartz, and Edward Shils.
+The sociologist Morris Janowitz was the chair of his PhD committee, which also included Norval Morris, Barry Schwartz, and Edward Shils.
 Under Janowitz’s guidance, Jacobs’ prison research grew into a dissertation (PhD 1975) and a book, Stateville: The Penitentiary in Mass Society, now regarded as a classic in American penology.

 In the fall of 1975, Jacobs became an assistant professor of law and sociology at Cornell University.
 He received tenure in both departments in 1980, but subsequently switched his appointment full-time into the law school, where he taught criminal law.
 During these years, Jacobs wrote Guard Unions and the Future of the Prisons (Institute of Public Employment, New York State School of Industrial and Labor Relations, 1978), Individual Rights and Institutional Authority: Cases and Materials (Bobbs-Merrill Co., 1979), and began work on New Perspectives on Prisons and Imprisonment (Cornell University Press, 1983).